Threads, Messages, and Channels

 Subscribe and unsubscribe

 Subscriptions persist across restarts (stored in your state adapter).
-When a thread is subscribed, all messages route to onSubscribedMessage.
+When a non-DM thread is subscribed, all messages route to onSubscribedMessage.
+DM threads route to onDirectMessage first when a direct message handler is registered.

 lib/bot.ts